rhdunn/xqt-kotlinx-lsp/README.md

 ### Kotlin JVM
-This template provides a GitHub Actions workflow (`build-jvm`) for building the project with Kotlin/JVM on Java 11.
+This template provides a GitHub Actions workflow (`build-jvm`) for building the project with Kotlin/JVM.

 #### jvm.target
 The `jvm.target` build property configures the version of the Java VM to target by the Kotlin compiler.
+This is used by the GitHub Actions to build against the LTS releases of JVM, 11 and 17.

 To configure this setting, add the following to the `build.gradle.kts` file:
 ```